Signs Of Bacterial Infections, Causes, Diagnosis, & Treatment

 Image: ShutterStock

 Symptoms of most viral and bacterial infections in babies may look similar, but the treatments vary.
 So it is recommended to seek pediatric consultation to identify and treat the exact causes.
 Giving over-the-counter medications and antibiotics for viral infection may not be helpful, and it also causes resistance to drugs later.
-Even though the baby has a bacterial infection, it is essential to determine the dose and duration of the medications to prevent recurrence and resistance.
+It is also essential to determine the dose and duration of the medications to prevent recurrence and resistance.
+Knowing the risks associated with bacterial infections in infants can help you provide prompt treatment and avert serious complications and long-term developmental issues.

 Bacterial infection can occur in newborns and older infants and is often accompanied by fever and other symptoms.
 Although many pathogenic or disease-causing bacteria lead to infections, some good bacteria in the gut microbiome, such as lactobacillus, promote good gut health and digestion (1).
 Read on to know more about common bacterial infections in babies